-(1) The Company participates in a "money pool" through which it can borrow or invest on a short-term basis.
+The Company participates in a "money pool" through which it can borrow or invest on a short-term basis.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
 The net funding requirements of the money pool are expected to be met with borrowings under CenterPoint Energy's revolving credit facility or the sale of commercial paper.
+As of December 31, 2005, the Company had borrowings from the money pool of \$289 million, but had no borrowings from the money pool as of June 30, 2006.

-For the three months ended March 31, 2005 and 2006, the Company had net interest income (expense) related to affiliate borrowings of approximately \$1 million and \$(1) million, respectively.
+For the three months ended June 30, 2005 and 2006, the Company had net interest income related to affiliate borrowings of approximately \$2 million and \$-0- million, respectively.
+For the six months ended June 30, 2005 and 2006, the Company had net interest income (expense) related to affiliate borrowings of approximately \$3 million and \$(1) million, respectively.

 CenterPoint Energy provides some corporate services to the Company.
 The costs of services have been charged directly to the Company using methods that management believes are reasonable.
 These methods include negotiated usage rates, dedicated asset assignment, and proportionate corporate formulas based on assets, operating expenses and employees.
 These charges are not necessarily indicative of what would have been incurred had the Company not been an affiliate.
-Amounts charged to the Company for these services were \$29 million and \$33 million for the three months ended March 31, 2005 and 2006, respectively, and are included primarily in operation and maintenance expenses.
+Amounts charged to the Company for these services were \$31 million for each of the three-month periods ended June 30, 2005 and 2006, and \$60 million and \$64 million for the six-month periods ended June 30, 2005 and 2006, respectively, and are included primarily in operation and maintenance expenses.